 Q: Any suggestions as to the best way to hang iron trivets on a wall?

 Wire works best for fashioning a hook and is available in several finishes - silver, brass, copper and green florist wire.
-Pipe cleaners are also a possibility but tend to hold humidity, causing tarnishing if used to hang a brass trivet.
+Avoid using pipe cleaners as they can absorb humidity, potentially causing spots of tarnish (on brass) or rust (on cast iron).

 Q: Some of my trivets have longer legs.
 Any suggestions to securely hang these?

 A: Trivets with longer leg lengths require a wire loop that extends at least as far as the legs.
 From the reverse, the loop can be attached near the top of the trivet or somewhere along the upper third.
 Regardless, depending on the size and weight of the trivet, you might need a stronger picture hook.
 OOK Picture Hangers that accept 2 or 3 nails provide additional support for larger and/or heavier trivets.